Equal Pay (Transparency) Bill

 Groups Affected

-- Large employers (250+ employees): They will bear the responsibility of collecting and publishing the required pay data, incurring administrative costs.
+- Large Employers (250+ employees): These companies will be directly affected, needing to collect and publish pay data, potentially incurring administrative costs.

-- Government: The government will be responsible for creating and enforcing the regulations.
+- Government Agencies: Government bodies will be responsible for overseeing the implementation and enforcement of the regulations.

 Powered by nyModel